 - Improved user session management

 - Auto-Saving posts

-With such features, it is surely quite a handy tool which is fully enabled by default in WordPress.
+With such features, it is undoubtedly quite a handy tool that is fully enabled by default in WordPress.

 Here is a simple example:

 00:45:67 "POST /wp-admin/admin-ajax.php "http://example.com/wp-admin/index.php"

 This is resulting in the constant spawn of new admin-ajax.php processes which are consuming quite a lot of resources:

 503 user 20 0 358m 33.8 0.2 0:00.35 /home/user/public_html/wp-admin/admin-ajax.php